 During the early Bronze Age, Crete was the centre of Europe's most ancient civilisation.
 The Minoan culture flourished and wide trading contacts were developed.
-Pots designed to contain oils and ointments were used to store and transport goods.
-The mountains gifted Crete with a fertile plateau and wide regional variations of clay produced wares unique in character.
-Our pots today are produced in the same traditional way, using top grade clay.
-They are thrown on the wheel and fired using olive pips and grape seeds to fuel the kilns.
+Pots designed to contain oils, wine, grain and ointments were used to store and transport goods.
+The mountains gifted Crete with a fertile plateau and wide regional variations of clay produced terracotta unique in durability and character.
+Our pots today are produced in the same traditional way, using our top grade clay blended with the finest silica .
+They are thrown on the wheel and are now the only pots in Crete still fired using crushed olive stones and grape pips to fuel the kilns.
 Reaching over 1150°C, smoke and flames burnish the pots to create naturally patinated, frost resistant pots.
 We also hold a large collection of original vessels that are beautiful relics of a bygone age.
-All our Cretan products are sourced from a small family businesses to encourage the continuation of their skills.
+All our Cretan products are sourced from small family businesses to encourage the continuation of their skills.

 “On my first visit to Pots and Pithoi I fell in love.
 What a gem of a place, totally unexpected and I felt as though I was in heaven and just wish that I lived nearby so that I could visit any time I feel like it.
 The owners, the wonderful Dodd family, couldn't have been more helpful, after seeing their rug collection and having to make a final decision, the rugs were laid out in the courtyard for me to make up my mind.
 Impossible, so I bought three.
 The staff were friendly, efficient and were there when I needed to ask questions, of which there were many, but mainly, when does their next shipment of Cretan Olive Oil arrive?
 Well, it should be arriving next weekend and it will be well worth and hour and a half's drive to buy some and some Greek crockery for my summer in the garden.
 Just can't wait.
 Oh and some souvlaki and flatbread in the cafe!
 An absolutely fabulous experience.
 Don't hesitate, just go!”